Android Beam: 4.1 Jelly Bean update

 As of Android 4.1 Jelly Bean, devices can use Android Beam to send photos and videos over Bluetooth.
 Android Beam uses NFC to enable Bluetooth on both devices, instantly pair them, and disable Bluetooth once complete automatically on both devices.
 This only works between Android devices version 4.1 and above.

 Application support

 For beaming of specific content, an app is allowed to control the content being sent when adding Android Beam support.
 If the app does not specify data, beaming the app will open it on the receiving device.
 If the receiving device does not have the app, it will open the application page in the Play Store.

 S Beam

 S Beam refers to an extension of Android Beam by Samsung, first used on their Galaxy S III phones.
 It uses the near-field communication to establish a Wi-Fi Direct connection between two devices for the data transfer, instead of a Bluetooth connection.
 This results in faster transfer speeds between devices which feature S Beam.
-S Beam is limited to devices with S Beam support, Wi-Fi Direct, and NFC such as HTC One and Samsung Galaxy S III.
+S Beam is limited to select Samsung devices with S Beam support, such as the Samsung Galaxy S III and Samsung Galaxy S4.